 -An excerpt from the play script "The Importance of Being Earnest" by Oscar Wilde.

 Every reader has a different opinion on how they feel stories should end.
-Some people are just suckers for happy endings.
+Some people are just suckers for happy endings - which is perfectly okay - but what does a happy ending necessarily mean?

-That peace is brought to the land and the fairies have a tea party?
+Peace is brought to the land and the woodland creatures have a tea party?

 ...and they all live happily ever after.